JimFowler/books/Books20/Tools/sqlite/doc/database/source/neo4j.rst

 Installation
 ============

+Installing ndo4j desktop.
+Download from neo4j.com.
+Click the download button.
+I downloaded neo4j-desktop-offline-1.3.4-x86_64.AppImage.
+Change the mode of the file to executable and run the program.

 To install neo4j we add neo4j.com to the list of active repositories and the use ``apt`` to install.
 So run the following commands as root::